MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 The **Body** parameter can be used to specify a list of query parameters or specify the content of the response.

+When the input is a POST request and the body is a **String**, the value to the left of the first equals sign (`=`) is set as a key in the form data and the remaining text is set as the value.
+To specify multiple keys, use an **IDictionary** object, such as a hash table, for the **Body**.

 When the input is a GET request and the body is an **IDictionary** (typically, a hash table), the body is added to the URI as query parameters.
-For other request types (such as POST), the body is set as the value of the request body in the standard `name=value` format.
+For other request types (such as PATCH), the body is set as the value of the request body in the standard `name=value` format with the values URL-encoded.

+When the input is a **System.Xml.XmlNode** object and the XML declaration specifies an encoding, that encoding is used for the data in the request unless overridden by the **ContentType** parameter.

-The **Body** parameter may also accept a `System.Net.Http.MultipartFormDataContent` object.
+The **Body** parameter also accepts a `System.Net.Http.MultipartFormDataContent` object.
 This facilitates `multipart/form-data` requests.
 When a **MultipartFormDataContent** object is supplied for **Body**, any Content related headers supplied to the **ContentType**, **Headers**, or **WebSession** parameters is overridden by the Content headers of the **MultipartFormDataContent**